 Conclusion

 Circuit breakers are critical devices used for protecting and managing electrical power systems.
-Circuit breakers have the ability to interrupt high fault currents and restore the normal operation of the circuit.
+They can interrupt high fault currents, isolate faulty sections, and restore operation after maintenance or repairs.

 Electrical engineers can isolate and switch different parts of the power system for maintenance and control purposes.
 They use various arc quenching media such as oil, air, SF6, or vacuum, depending on the voltage level and current rating of the circuit.